Title: Student Admission Process

 - Baccalaureate degree applicants must complete and sign a separate Application for Admissions to Baccalaureate Programs.

-- If the applicant is a dependent, the residency section must be completed and signed by the applicant’s parent or guardian.
+- If the applicant is a dependent, the residency section must be completed by the applicant’s parent or guardian.

-- To be eligible for in-state fees, the applicant or claimant must provide information that shows they qualify as a bona fide resident of Florida according to Florida statute.
+- To be eligible for in-state fees, the applicants or claimants must provide information that shows they qualify as a bona fide resident of Florida according to Florida statute.
 They may be required to bring additional supporting documentation such as driver’s license, voter ID, vehicle registration or tax forms.

 - Applicants will be provided right-to-know information upon return of the completed admissions form if not already requested.
 Right-to-know information is available on the SFSC Web site.